Do I Really Need Umbrella Insurance?

 - Is your total net worth over $500,000?

-If you can answer two of the above questions with a yes answer, you need an umbrella policy.
+If you can answer two of the above questions with a yes answer, you need umbrella insurance.

 What Does Umbrella Insurance Cover?

-The following coverages are provided by Umbrella Liability Insurance:
+The following coverages are provided by Umbrella Insurance:

 - Bodily Injury Liability – Provides coverage for damages to another person’s body.

 - Personal Injury Coverage – Covers the costs of mental anguish attributed to slander, libel, false arrest, defamation of character.

 - Property Damage Liability – Pays for the costs associated with another person’s property damage or loss.